BGDlab/Locutus/README.md

-## We would like to wish you a most productive time with Locutus, to help find breakthroughs for kids of all ages everywhere.
+## We would like to wish you a most productive time with Locutus.